Hubforgedotglobal/hubforgeweb/replit.md

 The website is built with pure HTML5, CSS3, and Vanilla JavaScript, ensuring maximum performance and easy maintenance without frameworks or build tools.
 It follows a static site architecture with a mobile-first responsive design, emphasizing a SpaceX-inspired minimal aesthetic, bold typography, and ample whitespace.
 CSS utilizes custom properties, mobile-first media queries, and BEM-like naming.
 JavaScript employs IIFE patterns, event delegation, and progressive enhancement.
 Accessibility is a core focus, adhering to WCAG 2.1 AA compliance targets with semantic HTML5 and ARIA labels.
 Performance optimizations include preconnect hints, font display swap, lazy loading, and debounced scroll events.

 ### Content Structure
 The site includes sections such as Hero, Vision, Mission, "Why HubForge," Values, Programs (HubForge Impact Lab, EvalAtlas, Glocal Impact Awards), Contact, and Footer.
 Program pages feature a distinct SpaceX-style redesign with dark backgrounds and modular, responsive components.
 A dedicated M&E Resource Hub provides curated tools with filtering and cost transparency.
+The Impact Jobs Hub provides a crowdsourced job board for M&E, research, tech, and social impact opportunities with auto-publishing and expiration.

 ### Deployment
 The platform leverages GitHub Pages for static hosting, enabling zero cost, automatic HTTPS, and a simple Git-based workflow.
 Deployment occurs automatically from the `main` branch's `docs/` folder, supporting custom domains via a CNAME file.